Spider Mites on Tradescantia: Silvery Damage on Colorful Leaves

 How to Fix It

-Rinse the plant thoroughly with cool water — Tradescantia tolerates this well and physical dislodgement removes much of the population.
-Get the water into the dense vine sections.
+Rinse the plant thoroughly with cool water.
+Tradescantia tolerates this well, and physical dislodgement removes much of the population directly.
+Get the water into the dense vine sections rather than just misting the surface.

 Apply insecticidal soap spray to all surfaces.
-On Tradescantia's thin leaves, test one stem section first and wait 24 hours before treating the whole plant.
+On Tradescantia's thin leaves, test one stem section first and wait 24 hours before treating the whole plant to confirm there's no adverse reaction.

-Increase humidity above 40% — a humidifier near the plant simultaneously improves color and inhibits mite reproduction.
+Increase humidity above 40%.
+A humidifier placed near the plant simultaneously improves leaf color and inhibits mite reproduction, since both problems share the same underlying dry-air cause.

-Separate the plant from other houseplants during treatment, and check neighboring plants for early stippling before assuming the infestation is contained to just this one.
+Separate the plant from other houseplants during treatment, and check neighboring plants for early stippling before assuming the infestation is contained to just this one specimen.

 Prevention

-• Maintain above 40% humidity — prevention of both spider mites and color fading
+- Maintain above 40% humidity, prevention for both spider mites and color fading at once

-• Rinse the plant every 2–3 weeks to dislodge early populations
+- Rinse the plant every two to three weeks to dislodge early populations before they establish

 Quick Summary